Honey Buttermilk Bread and Buns

 At this point, the batter looks very much like cake batter.

 Switch to dough hook and start adding the remaining flour, slowly, one cup at a time.
 Leave out about 1/4 cup, just in case you don’t need it.
-Flour will act differently depending on your humidity. some days you will need more, some days less.
+Flour will act differently depending on your humidity and altitude, and who knows what else.
+Some days you will need more, some days less.
 Let dough hook knead it for another 5 minutes.